aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/vsphere-getstarted.md

    * **GitOps**: Recommended for more permanent cluster configurations.
 Be sure to:
       * Specify the `namespace` for all EKS Anywhere objects when you are using GitOps to create new workload clusters (even for the `default` namespace, use `namespace: default` on those objects).
-      * Make sure this is a `kustomization.yaml` file under the namespace directory for the management cluster.
+      * Make sure there is a `kustomization.yaml` file under the namespace directory for the management cluster.
 Creating the management cluster with `eksctl` should create the `kustomication.yaml` file automatically.

       See [Manage cluster with GitOps]({{< relref "/docs/tasks/cluster/cluster-flux" >}}) for details.
    * **eksctl CLI**: Useful for temporary cluster configurations.
 To create a workload cluster with `eksctl`, run: